Hervar77/infinity-doc/mkdocs/api/infinity.database.md

 Parameters:

 - table: `string`
-  >The name of the table to be altered.
+  >The name of the table from which the row will be removed.

 - query: [`infinity.database.queryArray`](#infinity.database.queryArray_interface)
   >An array containing the query parameters.